steveloughran/engineering-proposals/refactoring-s3a.md

 An initial PoC refactoring has shown that there is a modest amount of code in S3AFS class dedicated purely to building request structures to pass down to the AWS client SDK, along with similar operations (e.g. adding SSE-C encryption keys).
-These can all be pulled out to a self-containerd `RequestFactory` class.
+These can all be pulled out to a self-contained `RequestFactory` class.
 This is a low-trauma housekeeping change which can applied ahead of any other work.

 *there is no grand design which needs to be "got right" here, just a coalescing of related operations into their own